andrew-irods/How-To/Eclipse-attach-to-irodsServer.md

 Click "OK".

 After the two dialog boxes disappear, click on "Apply" and "Close" on the remaining dialog box.
-(Do not click "Debug").
+(At that point, you could have started debugging by clicking "Debug" after the "Apply" instead of "Close", but we want to demonstrate how to start the debug session on subsequent runs.

 ![Project Explorer file listing](images/debug-iserver-image8.png "Explorer File Listing")